CasparPlay/CCGClient/README.md

 	Script will create a CasparCG database if already not created. schema.txt file contains the table schema which should be created after then.

+7. Newscoop Integration:
+	Newscoop is a free and open source multilingual content management system for news websites.
+CCGClient is capable of fetching news headlines from newscoop database and can use it as text scroller.

 TODO:	a/ Database table creation automation.
 		b/ Various code cleanup is also required.